callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 next_title: Esther Solomons was my great grandmother
 next_url: /2019/10/15/esther-solomons-was-my-great-grandmother.html
 ---
-{% include image.html class="right-flow" url="/images/1928/FH-Photo-Eva-Lichtenstein.jpg" dimensions="width='50%'" caption="My Grandmother, Eva Lichtenstein nee Solomons, probably in 1928 when she was 21" %}
+{% include image.html class="right-flow" url="/images/1928/FH-Photo-Eva-Lichtenstein.jpg" dimensions="width='50%'" caption="My Grandmother, Eva Chemerofsky nee Lichtenstein, probably in 1928 when she was 21" %}

 This is a photo of Eva Lichtenstein, who was my maternal Grandmother who I never met.
 She is Jewish.
 I learned my Mum was Jewish from my Dad when I was about 9 years old.
 Mum had always been too scared to mention it to anyone just in case they turned against her.